Artniaina/MERNStack-E-commerce/README.md

     Authentication: JSON Web Tokens (JWT)

 About the Technology

 Frontend

     React.js: A JavaScript library for building user interfaces, providing a responsive and dynamic user experience.
     Redux: A state management library for JavaScript apps, centralizing the application's state and enabling predictable state transitions.
-    Bootstrap: A front-end framework for developing responsive and mobile-first websites.

 Backend